jeremymarch/hopliteKB-LibreOffice/README.md

 * Combining-only mode will use combining diacritics to type decomposed characters.
 Few fonts handle combining diacritics well at this point; New Athena Unicode currently is the best.

 ## Why a LibreOffice extension?
 Why not offer this functionality system-wide?
-The Windows, Mac, and Linux opererating systems do not provide the keyboard with the information necessary to toggle on/off diacritics.
+The Windows, Mac, and Linux operating systems do not provide the keyboard with the information necessary to toggle on/off diacritics.
 The Hoplite Keyboard started on iOS and Android where this information *is* provided to the keyboard.
 So for Windows, Mac, and Linux the only way to implement this is inside applications.